Contact Us Today! 206-504-2500

 Step 3- Motions or Evidentiary Hearing

 This is a substantive hearing where there are challenges to the case against you.
 The arresting officer is usually required to attend.
-Your attorney will have the opportunity to question and cross-examine the officer and other witnesses for the prosecution.
+Your DUI attorney will have the opportunity to question and cross-examine the officer and other witnesses for the prosecution.
 In addition, the defense can present their own testimony and evidence.
-At the end, both sides are allowed to present legal argument in support of their position.

 Step 4- Readiness Hearing

 The readiness hearing is usually a few days to a week before trial.
 The purpose of this hearing is for the defense and prosecution to discuss the case to see if there is a way of resolving the case short of trial.
 If there's no plea agreement, and both sides answer “ready” for trial, the judge will set the case for trial.
-In some instances, there may be issues with witness or lawyer availability, or other cases that take precedence and the case might be set out a month or two.
+In some instances, there may be issues with witness or lawyer availability, or other cases that take precedence and the case might be set out in a month or two.

-4. The Trial
+Step 5- The Trial

 You have two options if you're facing a trial: You can either choose a trial by jury (six jurors) or simply have a bench trial which means that only the Judge decides your case.
 Depending on your circumstances, you may decide that a bench trial is preferred over having a jury decide on the issues of facts in your case.
-A seasoned law advocate can instruct you on the pros and cons of each as it pertains to your specific case.
-DUI trials typically take anywhere from a day to a week depending on the amount of evidence and witnesses.
-For a person to be convicted by a jury for DUI, it must be a unanimous verdict.
-For misdemeanor DUI's in Washington, the jury consists of 6 people.
+It is important to obtain the best DUI lawyer for trial, as they will instruct you on the pros and cons of every option as it pertains to your specific case.

 Personalized and Prompt Attention